Quito in 5 Days

 TelefériQo

-As mentioned above, we didn’t visit the TelefériQo due to poor visibility.
-Cloud cover permitting, this gondola ride, one of the world’s highest aerial lifts, takes passengers on a 10 minute, 2.5 km ride up the side of Pichincha Volcano for spectacular views over Quito.
+As mentioned above, we didn’t visit the TelefériQo due to poor timekeeping and poor visibility.
+Cloud cover permitting, this gondola ride is one of the world’s highest aerial lifts.
+It takes passengers on a 10 minute, 2.5 km ride up the side of Pichincha Volcano for spectacular views over Quito.
 Once at the top (4100 m above sea level), it might be possible to hike to the volcano summit (a 4 km, 5 hour round-trip).
 Check the safety situation before attempting the climb.
-The cable car runs daily from 9 am (8 am at weekends) until 7 pm and costs $9.

 Dinner at El Pollo Forastero

 For dinner, we go to El Pollo Forastero.
 It’s a rather basic looking chicken shop, but busy with locals, which we figure is a good thing.
 We order pollo y papas (chicken and potatoes) and get served chicken and boiled potato.
-The chicken is good, but the potato is a disappointment – who even heard of serving chicken without chips?
+The chicken is good, but the boiled potato is a disappointment – who even heard of serving chicken without chips?

 Quito Day 5